ppetrovtv/pine_script_docs/source/Where_can_I_get_more_information.rst

 ..    include:: <isonum.txt>

-* Additional descriptions of all built-in operators, variables, functions and annotation functions can be found in `Pine Script Reference <https://www.tradingview.com/study-script-reference/>`__.
+* Additional descriptions of all built-in operators, variables, functions and annotation functions can be found in the `Pine Script Reference <https://www.tradingview.com/study-script-reference/>`__.

 * Use the code from one of TradingVIew's built-in scripts to start from.
 Open a new chart and click the